OpenUpSA/municipal-data/README.md

 Whenever Audited Annual data becomes available (AUDA financial data and Audit Outcomes), adjust the years used by `scorecard/profile_data.py` to include the latest financial year available.

 Audit outcomes will be captured in the months following 1 December following the end of the financial year.
+Audited figures can start being submitted by municipalities to Treasury from this point.
+That means new audited annual figures can appear from Q2.

 Pre-audit figures are captured in the period 3 Aug to 30 Nov after the end of the financial year.